 The eggs and sugar are whipped together to the "ribbon stage" for this simple gluten-free chocolate cake that is a riff on a flourless chocolate cake, also called fallen chocolate cake.
-A sponge cake like the Zilla's cake is another example of a cake made with whipped eggs.
+A sponge cake like this hot milk cake is another example of a cake made with whipped eggs.
 These cakes often have less fat in them (sometimes even no fat, like the angel food cake).
-Some involve whipping whole eggs with sugar (for a génoise, a basic sponge cake, etc), others involve whipping egg whites only with the sugar (like for angel food cakes).
+Some involve whipping whole eggs with sugar (for a génoise, a basic sponge cake, etc), and others involve whipping egg whites only with the sugar (like for angel food cakes).
 For cakes that are made from whipped eggs, the steps are as follows:

 - whip whole eggs or egg whites only with the granulated sugar:

-- For whole eggs, you are aiming to whip them until the mixture has tripled in volume, becomes very light in colour, and when the beater is lifted, the whipped mixture will leave a semi-stable ribbon on the surface that takes a few seconds to settle into the rest before disappearing.
+- For whole eggs, you are aiming to whip them until the mixture has tripled in volume, and becomes very light in colour, and when the beater is lifted, the whipped mixture will leave a semi-stable ribbon on the surface that takes a few seconds to settle into the rest before disappearing.